alisaifee/coredis/docs/source/handbook/connections.rst

 ----------------
 coredis ships with three types of connections.

-- The default, :class:`coredis.connection.Connection`, is a normal TCP socket-based connection.
+- The default, :class:`coredis.connection.TCPConnection`, is a normal TCP socket-based connection.

 - :class:`~coredis.connection.UnixDomainSocketConnection` allows
   for clients running on the same device as the server to connect via a Unix domain socket.